 Taken together, these, and other categories of migration, mean that there is a considerable amount of “churn” in the City’s population.

-The City lost 2,960 people in net terms to the other Greater Nottingham Districts (Ashfield, Broxtowe, Erewash, Gedling and Rushcliffe) in 2013-14.
-Movements were however by no means all one way, with 5,960 people coming into the City and 8,910 people leaving.
-Of particular interest are the 670 children aged under 16 (net) who moved out of the City to these Districts.
+.
+Movements were however by no means all one way, with 6,012 people coming into the City from these Districts and 8,740 people leaving.
+Of particular interest is the net loss of 550 children aged under 16 from the City.

 Population turnover (“churn”)